 It doesn’t matter whether one is taking painkillers to relieve mild or severe pain.
 There is a question that everyone asks.
-‘Can you overdose on painkillers?’
-No doubt, the resounding answer to this question is Yes.
+‘Can one overdose on painkillers?’
+No doubt, the resounding answer to this question is yes.
 The doctor cautions the patient to follow the prescription rules.
 Also, they should report back in case side effects occur.
 This happens every time a doctor prescribes any type of pain killer.
-Some pain medications are opiate based (such as Fentanyl, Morphine, and Hydrocodone).
+Some pain medications are opiate-based (such as Fentanyl, Morphine, and Hydrocodone).
 Consequently, this means that there is a possibility of developing an addiction.
-Therefore, you might overdose on it.
-Are you a patient who often takes these drugs?
-Then, this is one of the reasons why you should be closely tracked by a doctor.
+Such patients should be closely tracked by a doctor.
 Otherwise, a painkillers overdose might result.

 How Does a Painkillers Overdose Occur?

-How do painkillers work?
-Also, how do people develop addictions to them?
+How does the painkillers action may result in addiction development and overdose?
 Usually, the reward centers in the brain become activated.
 This is due to the actions between painkillers and certain opioid receptors.
 A continuous dopamine surge triggers this event.
 It results in a feeling of euphoria and well-being.
 Of course, these pleasant effects will wear off after some time.
 As a result, the users may find themselves increasing their dose.
 This way, they are able to achieve the same high.
 In other words, if the dosage keeps increasing, so does the patient’s tolerance to the medicine.
 At some point, the user’s body cannot take the overload of events.
-As a result, this leads to addiction and/or painkillers overdose.
+Dependence and tolerance are the long term effects of painkillers that even may not be noticed.
+As a result, this leads to developing uncontrolled addiction to painkillers, which may end with unintentional overdose.

 Opioid-based painkillers overdose can show itself in: